 - no material direct or indirect business relationship with Partners Group or any of its affiliates (except as an investor in Partners Group products).

 Whether or not a board member has an employment contract with Partners Group or any of its affiliates, the extent to which a board member is active on behalf of Partners Group, and the level of compensation received from Partners Group are in our assessment not valid criteria to challenge independence.
 On the contrary, Partners Group appreciates active board members and views high levels of involvement as valuable contributions to the quality and integrity of corporate governance.

-As a result of this evaluation process (which will be reviewed annually) we consider the following board members as independent: Dr. Charles Dallara, Grace del Rosario-Castaño, Dr. Eric Strutz, Patrick Ward, and Dr. Peter Wuffli.
+As a result of this evaluation process (which will be reviewed annually) we consider the following board members as independent: Michelle Felman, Grace del Rosario-Castaño, Dr. Martin Strobel, Dr. Eric Strutz and Patrick Ward.